CME Group launches new energy brokerage platform

-(Reuters) - Energy and commodity exchange operator CME Group (CME.O) launched a new service on Tuesday in a bid to offer side-by-side trading of exchange-listed and over-the-counter energy products on a unified trading platform.
+May 22 (Reuters) - Energy and commodity exchange operator CME Group launched a new service on Tuesday in a bid to offer side-by-side trading of exchange-listed and over-the-counter energy products on a unified trading platform.

 The new service, CME Direct, will allow brokers to handle customer accounts on one platform, rather than having to switch between the exchange’s Globex and Clearport systems, said Michel Everaert, managing director, OTC Solutions, at the CME.